tjburch/tjburch.github.io/_posts/2020-07-11-hit-classifier-4.md

 Through the way in developing this model, there have been several interesting insights, I'll wrap up with a few:

 - **Triples are tough to predict.
 Like, really tough.** - This is an obvious statement in passing, but it wasn't until fighting with this model to get any reasonable triple accuracy that I saw just how dire the situation was.
-They require the perfect coalescing of correct stadium, quick batter, slow fielder, and a solid hit, which make them incredible unpredictable.
+They require the perfect coalescing of correct stadium, quick batter, slow fielder, and a solid hit, which make them incredibly unpredictable.
 The one case where a model had some accuracy at triples was employing NearMiss re-sampling in [post 3](http://tylerjamesburch.com/blog/baseball/hit-classifier-3), however, to achieve that, overall model accuracy plummetted.

 - **Hit kinematics get you most of the way there in predicting the outcome of a hit** - Beyond exit velocity, launch angle, and spray angle, further variables provided some improvements in accuracy, but not near the gain achieved by the initial three.
 The feature importance plots in [post 2](http://tylerjamesburch.com/blog/baseball/hit-classifier-2), accented this insight.
 This is important when considering things like the value of sprint speed - from an offensive perspective, it's far secondary to a quality hit.

-- **Focusing on true outcomes only loses some granularity neglects the quality of inputs** - In a high statistics regime, such as looking at all hits, there's going to be many cases where less likely outcomes ended up being the true result; even a 5% probable event sounds low, but still has a 1/20 opportunity of happening, which would occur a couple times every game.
-Looking at possible outcomes rather than realized outcomes allows a better understanding of underlying talent.
+- **Focusing on true outcomes loses understanding of underlying skill by neglecting the quality of inputs** - In a high statistics regime, such as looking at all hits, there's going to be many cases where less likely outcomes ended up being the true result; even a 5% probable event sounds low, but still has a 1/20 opportunity of happening, which would occur a couple times every game.
+Looking at possible outcomes rather than realized outcomes provides a better understanding of underlying talent.

 I also encountered some model building insights, that aren't necessarily insights into the game itself, but still useful to keep in mind, especially for those building models:

 - **Smart features are just as useful as smart models** - I prefer this framing to the often repeated "garbage in, garbage out" mantra.
 Taking a step back and using informative features is a great way to make sure your model is doing the best it can - take, for example, the favoring of adjusted spray angle over absolute spray angle in [post 3](http://tylerjamesburch.com/blog/baseball/hit-classifier-3).

 - **Simple questions can lead to useful projects** - The launch angle vs launch speed plot color coded by hit outcome was a plot I made quite some time ago, late 2018, because I was curious how to interpret those parameters.
-That plot sat for about a year, when I was thinking about projects I could use clustering on, and remembered what that distribution looked like, which inspired this project.
+That plot sat for about a year, until I was thinking about projects I could use clustering on, and remembered what that distribution looked like, which inspired this project.

 - **Sometimes your gut model isn't the right one** - I approached this problem thinking it'd be a neat way to employ k-Nearest Neighbors clustering.
 However, one of the first things I discovered in [post 1](http://tylerjamesburch.com/blog/baseball/hit-classifier-1) is that tree based methods do better than k-NN - keeping an open mind to alternative models is good, test as much as you can.
 This calls back to the "fox vs hedgehog" metaphor to approaching forecasting, popularized by [Tetlock](https://conceptually.org/fox-vs-hedgehog) - hedgehogs develop fixated on one model, where foxes consider different angles, which usually leads to more accurate predictions.

 I've spent quite some time fleshing out this model, and I think I'm putting it to rest (at least for now) to work on other projects, I hope that these posts have been useful, interesting, or informative!
 Thanks for reading.

 The code for this post can be found in [this jupyter notebook](https://github.com/tjburch/mlb-hit-classifier/blob/master/notebooks/4-application.ipynb).

 <!--
 I've spent quite some time fleshing out this model, and I think I'm putting it to rest to work on other projects, but there's a few ways to consider to extend this work.
 A recent [post on FanGraphs by Alan Nathan](https://blogs.fangraphs.com/contributions-to-variation-in-fly-ball-distances/) studied in detail what contributes to variation in fly ball distances.
 In the summary, he states that with exit velocity and launch angle fly ball distance is known to a standard deviation of 16.8 feet.
 Remaining variation comes from four sources: variation of backspin, sidespin, drag variation, and measurement noise.
 Three of those could be included in the model to better map where the ball will land, which will give a better understanding if a ball can be caught or not.